spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 =====
 An association file specifies which file or files to read for the input data.
 Each input data file contains one or more 1-D spectra in table format, e.g. as written by the extract_1d step.
-An input data file can be either SpecModel (for one spectrum) or MultiSpecModel format (which can contain more than one spectrum).
+Each input data file will ordinarily be in MultiSpecModel format (which can contain more than one spectrum).

 The association file should have an object called "products", which is a one-element list containing a dictionary.
 This dictionary contains two